 BTV's crew would be available by 4 pm for their day jobs on Lookaround, most

 major guests came up the night before.
+So, the evening prior to the recording,

 I go over to the Hilltop Hotel in Carlisle where David was staying to say hello